top of page

 • Proprietory estoppel - this is where the non-owner has acted to their detriment based on assurances by the owner that they have or will be given, an interest in the property

-Any adult occupier who may have a beneficial interest in a property should think very carefully before entering into such agreements and in such circumstances we may be able to offer solutions to assist the occupier in protecting their interest.
+Any adult occupier who does have a beneficial interest in a property should think very carefully before entering into such agreements.
+Where we identify that an occupant may have a beneficial interest, we may be able to offer solutions to assist the occupier in protecting their interest.

 If you have been advised to take Independent Legal Advice in relation to an Occupier's Consent Deed or a Deed of Postponement, please get in touch to see how we can assist.